 Now that I’ve been in the industry for awhile, one of the most common questions people ask me is “do you need a website for affiliate marketing?”
 I think it is because when most people think of websites they think of web design and having to learn computer code which is a very complex skill that people spend years learning.
 Though a lot of people may be interested in affiliate marketing, they may be intimidated by the idea of building a website.
 Truth be told, actually creating the website is the EASY part!
 The hard part is making that site profitable.
 Building a site does not require any computer code at all and you can set up a great looking site in a matter of a few hours.
-Just go to YouTube and type in “bulid a WordPress site step by step” and you’ll be greeted with dozens of free video tutorials that walk you through everything.
-Here’s an example of one I found:

 But technically, do you need a website for affiliate marketing?
 Well, technically no!
 In fact, affiliate marketing has existed a whole lot longer than the internet has been around.
 In prior decades, affiliate marketing just took on a different form such as marketing through classified ads and using special phone numbers to track leads, as one basic example.

 So while I personally have always used my blogs and websites as the main aspect of my affiliate marketing business, and while I will always recommend having a website if you’re an affiliate marketer, you technically don’t need one to succeed at affiliate marketing.
 Let’s take a closer look, shall we?
 Below is a video I made that goes into a bit more detail…

 How Affiliate Marketing Works Without A Website